 Traci Marando, APRN-BC

-As a board-certified psychiatric nurse practitioner, I work with many couples resolve their issues and work through challenges together.
+As a board-certified psychiatric nurse practitioner, I work with many couples to resolve their issues and work through challenges together.

 Many patients reach out for couples counseling due to recurring relationship conflicts with their significant others, and are looking for ways to resolve these issues and work through these challenges together.
 Others may reach out due to a major life event that has shifted the dynamics in their relationship and need assistance with growing together to be stronger despite these issues (e.g. infidelity, addictions, illness, loss, blended family dynamics, etc).